We are currently accepting reservations for guide-led group tours, self-guided audio tours, and virtual group tours.

 Bus drivers in need of short term parking may consider Sedgely Avenue as an alternative to the CBC.
 Although this is not an official bus parking location, as long as the driver remains with the vehicle, buses parking along Sedgely Avenue for a short amount of time usually have no problems.
 Sedgely Avenue is located about 5 blocks from Eastern State Penitentiary just off of Kelly Drive behind the Philadelphia Museum of Art.

 Absolutely!
 Eastern State may be the most photogenic place you see in years!
+We ask that you honor our photography policies while visiting.

 No, waivers are no longer required for daytime tours.
 However, keep in mind that Eastern State Penitentiary remains in a state of semi-ruin.
 Visitors should exercise caution, and stay within the clearly marked public areas.